jzxr/TraceTogether/README.md

   - map.html

 - To run website on localhost, use localhost:8000 by typing in the command in Terminal:
+  - For windows:
+    - py -m http.server
+  - For Mac:
     - python -m SimpleHTTPServer

-- You can also:
+- Then:
   - in browser, type in <http://localhost:8000>

 ---